 If you follow a traditional approach to contract authoring, it’s likely that you’ll begin writing the contract in a platform like Microsoft Word.
 Either you’ll begin drafting the contract from scratch, drafting each individual clause one-by-one, or you’ll access a contract template,

 If you choose to author a contract based on a template, you’ll likely select the specific clauses that are relevant to the contract you’re authoring and copy and paste these into a separate file.
 This new file will be your contract draft.

-Every contract is different, so it’s likely that you’ll need to edit certain sections of the contract and alter the wording to ensure it’s fit for purpose and watertight.
-However, if the contract is a simple contract, or a standard contract, the majority of the contract’s contents will remain applicable.
+Every contract is different, though.
+This means you’ll probably need to edit certain sections of the contract and change the wording to ensure it’s both fit for purpose and watertight.

 This is a repetitive and time-consuming process, particularly if your business manages contracts at scale.
-That’s why businesses are beginning to adopt contract authoring tools instead, as the contract authoring process using a tool like Juro is far less manual.
+That’s why businesses are beginning to adopt contract authoring tools instead, as the generating contracts using a tool like Juro is far less manual than writing them from scratch.
 But we’ll get into that a bit later.